jeffThompson/ChanceAndRandomness/Activities/4-ObliqueStrategies.md

 # OBLIQUE STRATEGIES

+> "The tornado [in *The Wizard of Oz*] is just such an untrustworthy, sinuous, shifting shape.
+Random, unfixed, it wrecks the plain shapes of that no-frills life." – Salman Rushdie

 Created in 1974 by Brian Eno and Peter Schmidt, [*Oblique Strategies*](https://www.enoshop.co.uk/product/oblique-strategies.html) is a set of cards to help break out of creative block and to interject new directions into the artistic process.
 The first edition, now impossibly rare, was a combination of cards created separately by Eno and Schmidt (see the [*original*-original hand-drawn version here](https://www.openculture.com/2018/12/behold-original-deck-oblique-strategies-cards-handwritten-brian-eno.html)).

 Want your own set?